First Book Supports Districts Using ARP ESSER Funds to Drive Equity

 First Book as a Partner in Equity

-The American Rescue Plan (ARP) Act of 2021 promises an infusion of support that schools and programs desperately need to make strides toward sustained educational equity.
-First Book can maximize ARP funding for learning recovery, enrichment, high-quality environments to amplify the impact of this investment in low-income communities.
+The American Rescue Plan (ARP) Act of 2021 provided an infusion of support that schools and programs desperately need to make strides toward sustained educational equity.
+First Book is working with districts nationwide to help maximize ARP ESSER funding for learning recovery and enrichment, educator support, and building more equitable environments to amplify the impact of this investment in low-income communities.